Application Deadline: January 15

 Official translations are expected for all educational documents issued in a language other than English.
 A translation agency or university language department should issue official translations typed on official stationary and the translator must attest proficiency in the original language and indicate their translations are accurate word-for-word.

 A conferred four-year baccalaureate degree or its equivalent is required for admission to all graduate programs at SAIC.

 It is strongly recommended that applicants have substantial human service experience.
 In addition, applicants must demonstrate through a transcript analysis that they have completed 18 semester credit hours in studio art courses and 12 semester credits in psychology, including the following subjects:

 - Developmental psychology

-Three semester credit hours in an introductory art therapy course strongly encouraged.
+An introductory art therapy course is strongly encouraged.